 - Buddy Benches: This is a way to be sure students who want to be included get to be included.
 It’s a very specific program that has shown anecdotal success in schools all over the world.
 Check out the concept, guidelines and some scenarios you can use with kids to help them visualize how it can work.
 Talk to your principal about getting a buddy bench going on your school grounds.

-- Making PE Accessible: Use these ideas from the Shriners/Play 60 All-Ability Guide to help adjust your PE classes (or recess games) to be sure students with physical and intellectual disabilities can participate.
+- Making PE accessible.
+Use these ideas from the Shriners/NFL Play 60 All-Ability Guide to help adjust your PE classes (or recess games) to be sure students with physical and intellectual disabilities can participate.
 Build on these ideas to address other student needs throughout your PE program.
 For students with autism spectrum disorder, consider ideas like this and the information provided here.

 Spread the Word

 Create promotional materials such as posters and flyers to highlight new ways your school is inviting everyone to participate and announce the positive changes you’ve made to your physical activity programs.
-Get the word out on your school’s website or blog, in your school eNewsletter (or newsletter) and on social media!
-Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; IG and TW: @FUTP60) and using #FuelGreatness!
+Get the word out on your school’s website or blog, in your school newsletter and student newspaper, and on social media!
+Share student stories, videos and pics on Facebook, Twitter and Instagram tagging FUTP 60 (FB: @FuelUpToPlay60; TW and IG: @FUTP60) and using #WeAllCan!

 Involve the community.
 Schedule a meeting with your school's parent organization and ask if they will volunteer time to help improve the playground or lead recess activities based on some of your new strategies and ideas.